LexBorisoff/web-cli/README.md

 Query options give you control over the web queries by overriding the app's defaults.

-To use an option in the command, prefix it with a double dash `--`:
+To use an option in the command, prefix it with a double dash `--`

 <pre><code>web <em>--option</em></code></pre>

-An option's short (1-letter) alias is prefixed by a single dash `-`:
+An option's short (1-letter) alias is prefixed by a single dash `-`

 <pre><code>web <em>-x</em></code></pre>

-If an option [requires a value](#value-options), provide it in one of the following ways *(short aliases can also be used)*:
+If an option [requires a value](#value-options), provide it in one of the following ways *(short aliases can also be used)*

 <pre><code>web <em>--option=value</em></code></pre>
 <pre><code>web <em>--option value</em></code></pre>

 > The assignment syntax (`--option=value`) is preferred, especially when building larger web queries with many search term keywords.
 This will help avoid any confusion between what is an option's value and what is an actual keyword.

-Short aliases can be combined together with a single `-` as long as their combination is valid:
+Short aliases can be combined together with a single `-` as long as their combination is valid

 <pre><code>web <em>-xyz</em></code></pre>

-Which is effectively:
+Which is effectively

 <pre><code>web <em>-x</em> <em>-y</em> <em>-z</em></code></pre>